junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 There are no medicines that cure the brain damage that makes a child spastic.
 But the child needs special care.
 To help prevent tightening of muscles in the legs or in a foot, straighten and bend them **very slowly** several times a day.

-Help the child learn to roll over, sit, stand, and if possible to walk (as on p.
-314).
-Encourage him to use both his mind and body as much as he can (see p.
-322).
+Help the child learn to roll over, sit, stand, and if possible to walk (as on [page 314](#page-314)).
+Encourage him to use both his mind and body as much as he can (see [page 322](#page-322)).
 Even if he has trouble with speaking he may have a good mind and be able to learn many skills if given a chance. **Help him to help himself.**

 For more information on cerebral palsy, see Disabled Village Children, Chapter 9.